Based on multiple, recent interviews and his book, Dr. David Sinclair’s supplement and longevity drug stack is as

-Nicotinamide Mononucleotide (NMN), 1g per day, in the morning
+1. Nicotinamide mononucleotide (NMN), 1g per day, in the morning

 Our view: We are enthusiastic about NMN.

-It’s interesting to know that David Sinclair takes NMN and not NR (another much touted “longevity” supplement).
+It’s interesting to know that Dr. Sinclair takes NMN and not NR (another much touted “longevity” supplement).
 Despite all the hype on the internet, NR does not extend lifespan (R).
 Professor Sinclair considers NMN to be superior to NR.

 2. Resveratrol, 1 g per day, in the morning

 Our view: We don’t believe there is adequate evidence supporting resveratrol in humans.
 We believe pterostilbene is better.

 Resveratrol is a stilbenoid found in the skin of grapes in low amounts.
 Studies have shown that resveratrol can reduce the risk of heart disease, cancer, and neurodegeneration.

 David Sinclair believes that resveratrol works synergistically with NMN.
 In concept, a molecule like resveratrol is needed to activate the sirtuin genes (which protect our DNA and epigenome), while NMN is needed to fuel the sirtuins.

 However, resveratrol is difficult to be absorbed by the gut, and the little resveratrol that ends up in the body is broken down very quickly.
 Further, independent labs have had trouble replicating Dr. Sinclair’s results that he began publishing as early as 2003.

 Therefore, pterostilbene is a better alternative.
 Pterostilbene is a molecule that looks very similar to resveratrol, but it is absorbed considerably better and is far more stable in the human body.
 For example, a paper that compares resveratrol to pterostilbene states, “Although there are structural and bioactivity similarities between resveratrol and pterostilbene, pharmacological properties of pterostilbene are often stronger than those of resveratrol,” and “Overall, pterostilbene performs better in membrane permeability and metabolic stability than resveratrol.
 This increases the bioavailability, and enhances the pharmacokinetic profile and pharmacological activities of pterostilbene” (R).